Financial inclusion

-While it is recognized that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
-Supply side barriers stem from financial institutions themselves.
+While not all individuals need or want financial services, financial inclusion aims to remove all barriers, both supply-side and demand-side.
+Supply-side barriers stem from financial institutions themselves.
 They often indicate poor financial infrastructure, and include lack of nearby financial institutions, high costs to opening accounts, or documentation requirements.
-Demand side barriers refer to aspects of the individual seeking financial services and include poor financial literacy, lack of financial capability, or cultural or religious beliefs that impact their financial decisions.
+Demand-side barriers refer to aspects of the individual seeking financial services and include poor financial literacy, lack of financial capability, or cultural or religious beliefs (such as suspicion of loan sharks or rejection of usury) that impact financial decisions.